-Tuition fee loans

-Tuition fees are more competitive at UCW than at most traditional universities and regardless of where a student goes to university they do not need to be paid in advance.
+Tuition fee loans Tuition fees are more competitive at UCW than at most traditional universities and regardless of where a student goes to university they do not need to be paid in advance.
 Students can take out a loan to cover the cost of tuition fees, which is paid directly to their university on their behalf.
 Tuition fee loans are available to full-time and part-time students.

-Maintenance loans

-Students will also need money for accommodation, food, transport, additional course costs and other living expenses.
+Maintenance loans Students will also need money for accommodation, food, transport, additional course costs and other living expenses.
 Student Finance provides maintenance loans to help students pay for these expenses.
-For 2020/21, full-time students not living with their parents can borrow up to £9,203 for the academic year, and those living at home can borrow up to £7,747.
+For 2022/23, full-time students not living with their parents can borrow up to £9,706 for the academic year, and those living at home can borrow up to £8,171.
 Please note that these figures are subject to final approval at the time of publication.
 This funding is paid directly to students in three instalments at the start of each term.
 Part-time students may also be able to access a maintenance loan, which is assessed based on household income and the intensity of study.
+Funding for students with dependents (parents, partners or carers) Students with children or other dependents may be entitled to other funding, depending on their household income: - Parents' Learning Allowance: up to £1,863 a year - Childcare Grant: up to £183.75 a week for one child in approved childcare and up to £315.03 a week for two children - Adult Dependents' Grant: students with an adult who financially depends on them (other than their adult children) may be entitled to a grant of up to £3,263.
 How much will I receive?